 Well it all started with the insight that “cool” and modern luxury was about experience, not about money and not about excluding everyone – its about sharing your experiences.
 The ultra-exclusive “you can’t be in my club because you don’t have enough money” isnt really that cool any more for those under 30.

 So we created a positioning and a membership and committee that reflected the values of inclusivity and creativity, and we ensured all our comms reflected this.
 In our first 3 months we partnered with “leading lights” of the creative industries and those in film, fashion, music and art, we didn’t just go for celeb names, we contacted our friends who INFLUENCED the successful.
 For every famous actor there is someone unknown who inspired them, it’s the same for the artists, the musicians and the fashion designers.

 By working with these people we set out the bar pretty early about what the venue valued and stood for.
 We tied in some great cultural titles and commentators to talk about what LOS was doing, created a programme of weekly cultural events including “Tech salon Tuesdays”, “authors Wednesdays”, “Young artists in residence nights”, “Music indy Jam sessions” and amplified it all with the use of some pretty cool online influencers.
 We also partnered with the British fashion Council for a series of one week pop-ups and hosted multiple magazine editors private parties.

-The results have been nothing short of astounding with the brand now known globally, its become a “must see” for visitors to the worlds cultural capital, its been in almost every cultural title imaginable and its generated millions of impressions – Time Out even said it had “the most instagrammed walls of the whole of summer” and it has over 1200 members and is firmly part of the cultural map of London.
+The results have been nothing short of astounding with the brand now known globally, its become a “must see” for visitors to the worlds cultural capital, its been in almost every cultural title imaginable and its generated millions of impressions – Time Out even said it had “the most instagrammed walls of the whole of summer” and it has over 1200 members and is firmly on London's cultural map.